-Mark also acts as a visiting tutor for students on both six-month and year-long work placements.
+Mark acts as a visiting tutor for students on both six-month and year-long work placements.

-Mark previously worked as a law tutor at the University of Nottingham (2010-2014) whilst completing his PhD.
+Mark has previously taught on the Comparative Law and Tort Law modules at Nottingham Law School and has worked as a law tutor at the University of Nottingham (2010-2014).

 Mark has served as an intern with various organisations, including the University of Nottingham’s Human Rights Law Centre (twice, in 2007 and 2009), the International Criminal Court (2008) and the International Bar Association (2008-09).

 Mark’s research focuses on issues in international criminal justice.
 He is particularly interested in the processes by which States claim jurisdiction over suspected perpetrators of international crime, including via the notion of “universal jurisdiction”.
-He has previously published on the topics of universal jurisdiction and on the EU’s commitment to international criminal justice.
+He has previously published on the topics of universal jurisdiction, high seas piracy, and the European Union’s commitment to international criminal justice.